birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-13-battle-of-the-corpselvator.md

 Some observations are made:

-* The five marked locations, except for one, match locations on the map taken so long ago from the Emerald Enchanter (EE.)
+* The five marked locations, except for one, match locations on the map taken from the Emerald Enchanter.

 * The one location not marked on the EE's map —a small island— is actually not on the EE's version of the map at all.